 Perhaps, if an applicant sends a late request for an AR then the Home Office may consider if there are exceptional reasons to accept the application outside of the deadline.
 Moreover, if the AR request is outside of the (14 or 28-day) period and the reviewer decides not to accept the request, then will return the request notice with a letter explaining why the reviewer does not accept the request.

-What is the fee for an administrative review?
+The fee for an administrative review

 In terms of The Immigration and Nationality (Fees) Regulations 2016, the AR is free of charge for entry clearance applications.
 However, for in-country and border decisions, the cost of administrative review application is £80, which is the same as that for a paper appeal.
 Nevertheless, there is no additional fee for dependants, who were included in the original application.